Reducing the amount of food you eat can be very difficult in the long term... Let's face it we all love to eat!!

 You don't have to be too pedantic about counting your calories to a tee, but I think that it is definitely important to have an idea of how much you are eating.
 After all, to lose weight you do have to eat less than you burn.

-It is SO easy to pick and snack here and there and not realise how quickly these calories add up.
-Even I get stumped sometimes and all I do is research food for a living.
+It is so easy to pick and snack here and there and not realise how quickly these calories add up.

 Take a look at these foods that are commonly eaten as "snacks" or "extras"...
 I'm sure you'll be surprised!
 It is useful to get your head around this - it may be the reason why you're not shifting your weight!